dkittle/Jane-clinic-exercise/docs/Design and Implementation Thoughts.md

 # Design/Impl Questions and Thoughts

+## Assumptions

+- I don't need to associate the practitioner with the clinic as there is only one practitioner per clinic to begin with and we will only support one clinic for the mvp.
+- All clinics, patients, and practitioners will use North American phone numbers in the form ###-###-####.
+- Should really use a Validator from hibernate validations but it can be done later.
+-

 ## Domain Modelling

 **Should patient and practitioner be a part of both Appointment and Booking classes?**